 Drs.
-Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon are experienced in identifying the cause and diagnosing your situation.
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Omlie, and Ziegler are experienced in identifying the cause and diagnosing your situation.
 They will work with you to develop a treatment plan, which could include self care, splints, physical therapy, anti-inflammatory or muscle relaxants, steroid injections, surgery, or a combination of treatments.

 Through every step of your treatment and recovery, our surgeons will work closely with you to ensure the best possible care.